 What is a hydrocele?

-A hydrocele occurs from a build up of fluid in the thin pouch that holds the testes within the scrotum called the tunica vaginalis.
+A hydrocele happens from a build up of fluid in the thin pouch that holds the testes within the scrotum called the tunica vaginalis.

 Hydrocele.
 Click to Enlarge.

 Communicating hydrocele.
-A communicating hydrocele occurs from the incomplete closure of the tunica vaginalis, so that a small amount of abdominal fluid may flow in and out of the thin pouch.
-It is distinctive because the fluid fluctuates throughout the day and night, altering the size of the mass.
+A communicating hydrocele happens from the incomplete closure of the tunica vaginalis, so that a small amount of abdominal fluid may flow in and out of the thin pouch.
+It is distinctive because the fluid fluctuates throughout the day and night.
+This alters the size of the mass.

 Noncommunicating hydrocele.
 A noncommunicating hydrocele may be present at birth and usually resolves on its own spontaneously within one year.
 A noncommunicating hydrocele in an older child may indicate other problems, such as infection, torsion (twisting of the testes), or a tumor.